-Arts and culture facilities are essential to every vibrant, healthy community, so the City of Vancouver offers funding to help non-profit organizations buy, build, renovate, or expand a cultural space.
+Arts and culture facilities are essential to every vibrant, healthy community, so we offer funding to help non-profit organizations buy, build, renovate, or expand a cultural space.

 If that describes your organization, you may be eligible for funding.

 Conditions apply, so check out the program guidelines below for all of the details.